 New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 How would your loved ones fare if they lost a pillar of the family?
-Aflac’s life insurance is meant to help protect their financial future with coverage tailored to your personal needs and affordable premiums.
+Aflac’s life insurance is meant to help protect their financial future with coverage tailored to your personal needs.

 The fundamental parts of a life insurance policy are premiums, the death benefit, and in some cases, the cash value.
 Understanding how each component works can help you decide if life insurance is the right choice for you.
-Read on to discover what life insurance premiums are, how they are calculated, and whether they are tax-deductible.
+Read on to discover what life insurance premiums are, how they are calculated, how much life insurance can cost, and whether premiums are tax-deductible.

 What is a Life Insurance Premium?